jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 Steelskulls are not undead.
 A Steelskull's still living brain is the seat of its soul, and its steel chamber sustains the living brain beyond what is natural.
 A Steelskull can survive decapitation, and will only die when its steel chamber or the brain inside are damaged.
 The steel chamber itself is completely non-magical.
 The Steelskull's brain itself continuously casts a spell that the runes on the steel chamber respond to, which is an incredible feat that demonstrates the Steelskull's magical genius.

+The bodies of Steelskulls are quite tough, but in combat they prefer to keep their distance and dominate their enemies with elemental blasts.

 #### Mechanids

 *   **Robustness:** 2